Browse by Medical Category

 The Fellowship in Medical Simulation, offered by the MGH Department of Emergency Medicine, is designed to provide advanced training in the emerging field of simulation-based medical education.

 The Wilderness Medicine Fellowship at Mass General began in 2008 to provide graduates of emergency medicine residency programs with advanced training in wilderness medicine practice, research, and teaching.
+The Earth needs a good doctor.™

 The Emergency Ultrasound Fellowship Program at Massachusetts General Hospital began in 2007.
 The fellowship is designed to provide graduates of emergency medicine residency programs with advanced training in ultrasound image acquisition and interpretation, training in how to build and develop an emergency ultrasound program, and opportunities for research in emergency ultrasound applications.